TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/Data cleaning.md

 ## 4. Parse dates
-when loading a dataset dates are saved as Strings in the dataframe.
+when loading a dataset, dates are saved as Strings in the dataframe.
 [Here are all the different format types that can be used.](https://strftime.org/)
 ```
 df['column'] = pd.to_datetime(df['column'], format="%m/%d/%y")